 The elementary-school years are a delight.
 No longer an infant or toddler requiring middle-of-the-night care, but not yet a teen with a corresponding attitude, the elementary-age child, for the most part, is full of fun, love, and whimsy.
 If you have a daughter in this age category, it’s time for her to have a bedroom that reflects her status as “not a baby anymore,” yet still retains the innocence of childhood.
-Here are twelve ideas for decorating a bedroom that will thrill any little girl, starting with this adorable space from Chango & Co.Continue to 2 of 12 below.
+Here are eleven ideas for decorating a bedroom that will thrill any little girl.

 Don't Forget the Ceiling